jbpoline/ohbm2015_talk_imaging_genetics/talk.md

 ===================

 * Ioannidis 2005: _"Why most research findings are false"_
+* Button et al. 2013: _"Power failure"_
 * Remember what is power
-* What exactly are the issues of low powered studies
+* What are the issues of low powered studies
 * Tools to compute power
 * What is our effect size?